slcs-jsc/mptrac/docs/manual/code-development.md

 Check the [Zenodo the website](https://doi.org/10.5281/zenodo.4400597) to publish the new release and to get a DOI.

+Use the DOI to submit entry at [JuSER publication database](https://juser.fz-juelich.de/).

 ## Cleaning the git repository

 Always test the following procedures on a fresh copy of the repository!